sovrynn/ecdo/5-TOOLS-DATA-DEV/scripts/rotational-path-kml/README.md

 Legend:
 - The red crosses are the pivots.
+- Red pin is the location that rotates
 - Orange line is the path that the location will travel
 - Blue lines (104 degrees) are the part of the Earth that will rotate into the orange and red lines
+- Orange and red lines will rotate into the green lines (104 degrees)